Database Diagram (ERD) Design Tool for SQL Server

 -

-Print out large SQL database diagrams
+Print out large diagrams

 -

-Create and edit database objects on a diagram
+Create and edit database objects on diagrams

 -

-Entity Relationship Diagram comprises a graphical representation of database structure and relationships between database objects.
+An entity relationship diagram (ERD) comprises a graphical representation of database structure and relationships between database objects.

-ER Diagrams vs. ER Models
+ER diagrams vs. ER models

-ER Model is short for entity-relationship model, which is a high-level data model.
+ER model is short for entity relationship model, which is a high-level data model.
 It consists of a collection of

 entities (or objects) and their relationships.
-The terms ER Model and ER Diagram are sometimes used interchangeably.
+The terms ER model and ER diagram are sometimes used interchangeably.

 However, many experts prefer to separate them, emphasizing the conceptual nature of ER Model that describes the structure of data

 and doesn't explain how exactly it is stored.
-ER Models deal with single entities like a Customer while ER Diagrams deal
+ER models deal with single entities like a Customer while ER diagrams deal

 with sets of entities like the Customers table.

-How ER Diagrams are used
+How ER diagrams are used

 Design databases

 When working on a new data model, a database diagram can help capture and document system requirements.
-In speaking of the existing

 as well as assist in enhancing database throughput, debugging errors, and redesigning the architecture.